dshil/blog/content/blog/missed-os-x-clock-guide.md

    - [Victor Gaydov](https://gavv.github.io/about/) and [his project](https://github.com/roc-project/roc),
      that was a reason why this article has appeared and for dozen helpful advices how to improve this article.
-   - [Eugene Golishev](https://github.com/eugulixes) for advices how to improve readability.

 ## Linux